kuxika/kuxika/README.md

 A dude from Guam

 - 👀 I’m interested in ...
-Women and pondering upon "code of conduct" sections in readmes.
+Pondering the need (or desire) for a "code of conduct" section in software.

 - 🌱 I’m currently learning ...
 Everything, everywhere, all the time.